obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Use cmd on macos and ctrl on other systems
 + Fix: single character left when undoing
 + Set window icon
 + Fix: selection disappears on certain actions